History of Timor-Leste: Referendum for independence, violence

 New Indonesian President B. J. Habibie was prepared to consider a change of status for East Timor.

 Portugal had started to gain some political allies firstly in the EU, and after that in other places of the world to pressure Indonesia.
 In late 1998, the Australian Prime Minister John Howard with his Foreign Minister Alexander Downer drafted a letter setting out a major change in Australian policy.
-The letter supported the idea of autonomy but went much further by suggesting that the East Timores be given a chance to vote on independence within a decade.
+The letter supported the idea of autonomy but went much further by suggesting that the East Timorese be given a chance to vote on independence within a decade.
 The letter, which compared East Timor to New Caledonia, upset Habibie, who saw it as implying Indonesia was a "colonial power".
 He decided in response to announce a snap referendum to be conducted within six months.
 Other reasons for this change of attitude include shifting priorities, greater consideration of international image, and a belief that East Timor would vote for autonomy.
 In his announcement of the referendum, Habibie cited "norms of democracy and justice" as a reason to allow for self-determination.

 News of the proposal provoked a violent reaction in East Timor from pro-Indonesian militia.
 The Indonesian army did not intervene to restore order.
 At a summit in Bali John Howard told Habibie that a United Nations Peace Keeping force should oversee the process.
 Habibie rejected the proposal, believing it would have insulted the Indonesian military.

 The United Nations Mission in East Timor (UNAMET) was created to oversee the referendum in June 1999, six months after Habibie's January announcement.
 Intimidation from pro-Indonesian militia continued during this period, and the referendum was delayed twice.
 Eventually, the referendum was held on 30 August.
-It produced a clear majority (78.5%) in favour of independence, rejecting the alternative offer of being an autonomous province within Indonesia, to be known as the Special Autonomous Region of East Timor (SARET).
+It produced a clear majority (78.5%) in favour of independence, rejecting the alternative offer of being an autonomous region within Indonesia, to be known as the Special Autonomous Region of East Timor (SARET).